Raja Ampat: it’s a name hushed on the lips of scuba fanatics and marine scientists alike.

 There are a number of traditional villages around Waigeo’s southern coast such as Arborek Village where you can both dive around the village pier as well as visit the village itself, to see the peoples local way of living.

 One can also possible to go viewpoint trekking for some insane cliff top views of the bays as well as look for birds of paradise.
+If you do plan on going trekking, check out this article on hiking boots for plantar fasciitis!

 This is a very narrow strip of island, barely 1km wide and only a few km long.
 It is located between south Waigeo and North Batanta, but is closest to Waigeo.
 There is a great viewpoint at the top!
 There are a number of homestays along it, most of which offer scuba diving.
 Mansuar island is right next to Cape Kri, which is encrusted in coral all the way down.